-Perimeter is 16 units

-Rectangle Length Breadth Semi-perimeter Area

-i

-ii

-iv

-v

-vi

-vii

-viii

-ix
+Table 1

-1) Draw different rectangles on your dot grid, all of which have a perimeter of 18 units.
-(Draw as many as you can.)

-2) Complete the table given below based on your rectangles.

-3) Which rectangle has the highest area?
-Which rectangle has the smallest area?

-4) Compare your table with the tables drawn by your friends.

-5) Did you get a square in your table?
+- 1. Draw different rectangles on your dot grid, all of which have a perimeter of 18 units.
+(Draw as many as you can.) - 2.
+Complete the table given below based on your rectangles. - 3.
+Which rectangle has the largest area?
+Which rectangle has the smallest area? - 4.
+Compare your table with the tables drawn by your friends. - 5.
+Did you get a square in your table?

 Perimeter is 18 units

 Rectangle Length Breadth Semi-perimeter Area

 i

 ii

 iii

 iv

 v

 vi

 vii

-viii

-ix